“You, um, the chick?”

 The slender man leaned forward, his face only centimeters from the cage.

-Merrie looked him nervously.
+Merrie looked at him nervously.
 “B-Bitch is okay.
 They call me that a lot.”

 “I’m Monte.
 Don’t need a last name here, I guess.
 We’re all fucked.”